o-korol/scheduler_modular/README.md

 ## Modules

 ### 1. config.py
-Contains configuration settings for the project, such as weights for scoring and day penalties.
+Contains configuration settings for the project, such as weights for scoring and penalties.

 ### 2. database_operations.py
 Handles database interactions, including retrieving course section information.